The Shafarevich conjecture for hypersurfaces in abelian varieties: Period maps and monodromy

 \begin{lem} The construction above defines a $p$-adic period map

 where $P_{mon}$ is a parabolic subgroup of $\Gmon$. \end{lem}

-\begin{proof} By Lemma \ref{PV_per}, the $p$-adic period map takes values in $\Gmon / (P \cap \Gmon)$, where $P \subseteq GL_N$ is the parabolic subgroup determined by the Hodge cocharacter $\mu$.
+\begin{proof} By Lemma \ref{PV_per}, the $p$-adic period map takes values in $\Gmon / (P \cap \Gmon)$, where $P \subseteq GL_N$ is the parabolic subgroup determined by the Hodge cocharacter $\mu \colon \mathbb{G}_m \rightarrow GL_N$.
 What remains is to show that $P \cap \Gmon$ is parabolic in $\Gmon$.

 We know that $\mu$ lies in the generic Mumford-Tate group, and hence normalizes $\Gmon$ \cite[\S5 Thm.\ 1]{Andre}.
-Since the outer automorphism group of $\Gmon$ is finite, some power $\mu^r$ acts on $\Gmon$ by inner automorphisms.
-Thus the adjoint action of $\mu^r$ by conjugation on $\Gmon$ gives a map
+Since the outer automorphism group of $\Gmon$ is finite and $\mathbb{G}_m$ is connected, the cocharacter $\mu$ acts on $\Gmon$ by inner automorphisms.
+Thus the adjoint action of $\mu$ by conjugation on $\Gmon$ gives a homomorphism